markusfisch/ScalingImageView/README.md

 ### Manually

-Just drop [ScalingImageView.java][src] into your project and use it instead of an ImageView.
+If you prefer your repositories to be self-reliant, just copy the `scalingimageview` folder into your project root and add it as a subproject to `settings.gradle`:

+	include ':app', ':scalingimageview'

+And to the dependencies block of your `app/build.gradle`:

+	dependencies {
+		compile project(':scalingimageview')
+	}

 How to use
 ----------